JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - `typeof` - is an <strong>operator</strong> that tells us what the data type is within the round brackets.
 I.e. `typeof(true)` would result in a BOOLEAN answer.
 OR `typeof("Hello")` would result in a STRING answer.
 - <strong>Variables</strong> help to make the system "remember" the input.
+- `var` is the old way of using JavaScript.
+You probably want to use `let` instead.
 - `var myName = "James";` - `var` is a KEY WORD (similar to alert and prompt) to tell us that we are creating a new data container.
 The `myName` is the NAME OF VARIABLE (which you can also imagine as the box) and the `"James"` is the STRING/VALUE.
 - Variable names cannot start with numbers and cannot contain spaces or dashes.
 It is better to camelCase.
 They can only contain numbers, letters, underscores or dollar signs - you also can't lead with a number.
 Never call your variables just 'name'.
 -